talbash/QPTforRBM/README.md

 Quantum-Inspired Tempering for Ground State Approximation using RBM's.
 Repository for code to reproduce the main results of arXiv:2210.11405

 ## Compilation instructions
 To compile, you will need an MPI enabled C++ compiler with c++14.
-On CARC, you will need to load the appropriate module before compiling:

-`$ module load openmpi-4.0.3-gcc-10.1.0-qm5tmqr`
+For example,

+There are two source codes available.
+The first, XXXX, uses a wavefunction ansatze based on a standard RBM, as in Eqt.(1) of arXiv:2210.11405.
+The second, XXXX, uses a wavefunction ansatze based on a symmetric RBM, as in Eqt.(17) of arXiv:2210.11405.

-To create an executable called NNet, run from the command line:
+To create an executable called QPTRBM, run from the command line:

-`$ mpicxx -O3 -g -std=c++14 -fopenmp -o NNet main.cpp  -I ./ -I ./tminres-0.2 -I ./other -I ./minresqlp `
+`$ mpicxx -O3 -g -std=c++14 -o QPTRBM main.cpp  -I ./ -I ./tminres-0.2 -I ./other -I ./minresqlp `

-or you can use the included Makefile:

-`$ make mpi`
+where main.cpp should be replaced with the appropriate source file from above.

-## Usage instructions
+## Usage instructions for standard RBM

 To exectute the program:

-`$ mpiexec -np $input1 NNet $input2 $input3 $input4 $input5 $input6 $input7 $input8 $input9 $input10 $input11 $input12 $input13 $input14 $input15 $input16 $input17`
+`$ mpiexec -np $input1 NNet $input2 $input3 $input4 $input5 $input6 $input7 $input8`

-where there are a total of 17 input arguments:
+where there are a total of 8 input arguments:

 - $input1: (integer) Number of MPI tasks.
 This controls the number of parallel tempering replicas to be used.
-At the moment, the distribution of temperatures of these replicas cannot be altered.
-Something for a future update.
+The distribution of temperatures of these replicas is a cubic function.

-- $input2: (integer) Number of OMP threads.
-This controls the number of parallel threads to be used for the MCMC sampling used to estimate the covariance matrix and force vector.
-When running on CARC, make sure that the number of cores equals $input1 times $input2.

-- $input3: (integer) Number of visible nodes of the RBM.
-This should equal the number of qubits.
+- $input2: (integer) Number of visible nodes of the RBM.
+This should equal the number of qubits in the problem Hamiltonian.

-- $input4: (integer) Number of hidden nodes of the RBM.
+- $input3: (integer) Number of hidden nodes of the RBM.

-- $input5: (integer) Number of MCMC samples to take in order to estimate the covariance matrix and force vector.

-- $input6: (integer) Number of MCMC sweeps to perform before a sample measurement is taken.
-A single sweep corresponds performing a single Metropolis update on all spins.

-- $input7: (integer) Number of RBM parameter updates to perform.

-- $input8: Two possible situations here.

-    if $input16 = 0, then (double) Initial value for the learning rate \gamma.
-RBM parameters are updated according to -\gamma S^{-1} F.  A good choice seems to be 0.01.

-    if $input16 = 1, then (integer), the line number in the ANNparameter file to start averaging (inclusive)

-- $input9: Two possible situations here.

-    if $input16 = 0, then (double) Final value for the learning rate \gamma.
-A good choice seems to be 0.001.

-    if $input16 = 1,  then (integer), the line number in the ANNparameter file to end averaging (inclusive)

-- $input10: Two possible situations here.

-    if $input16 = 0, then (integer) log_10 of the maximum number of iterations used by the MINRES or MINRES-QLP algorithm.
-A good value is 3.

-    if $input16 = 1, then (integer) log_10 of the number of energy samples to take.

-- $input11: (double) -log_10 of the tolerance used by the MINRES or MINRES-QLP algorithm.
-A good value is 6.

-- $input12: (integer) A label for the training run.
-Give different values when wanting to run independent training runs.

-- $input13: (integer) Chooses between which method to use to calculate the inverse of the covariance matrix S.  For MINRES, choose value 0; for MINRES-QLP choose value 1.

-- $input14: (integer) Chooses what kind of MCMC simulation to use.
-For single spin updates, choose 0.
-For updates that preserve the Hamming weight of the spin configuration, choose 1.
+- $input4: (integer) Chooses whether to perform full sampling (0) or restrict the sampling to a fixed Hamming weight sector (1).

-- $input15: (integer) If $input14 = 1, chooses the Hamming weigt of the spin configuration.
+- $input5: (integer) If $input4 = 1, chooses the Hamming weight of the spin configurations to sample.

-- $input16: (integer) If $input16 = 0, it is the training algorithm.
-If $input16 = 1, it is the sampling algorithm.
+- $input7: (integer) Number of RBM parameter updates using Stochastic Reconfiguration to perform.

-- $input17: (*char) The name of the input file without its extension; the extensin is assumed to be .txt.
+- $input8: (*char) The name of the input file without its extension; the extension is assumed to be .txt.
 The name of the file should not start with a number.

 ## Input file format